Manage Chart Data Labels in Presentations with Python

 slide = presentation.slides[0]

-# Creates the PercentsStackedColumn chart on a slide
+# Create a PercentsStackedColumn chart on the slide.

 chart.axes.vertical_axis.is_number_format_linked_to_source = False